PandaRider/Taobao-PCB-guide/README.md

 ### Receiving

 ## Improvements & Feedback
-If you’ve spotted any mistake in this guide or would like to improve with your own section, do [contact me](edmund_pang@mymail.sutd.edu.sg) (or do a PR) :sweat_smile:.
+If you’ve spotted any mistake in this guide or would like to improve with your own section, do [contact me](edmund_pang@mymail.sutd.edu.sg) (or do a PR :sweat_smile:).

 For questions and clarifications, do [open an issue](https://github.com/PandaRider/Taobao-PCB-guide/issues/new) and I'll answer there.
 <!-- Why github?
 Can save Readme + collab.  -->